Free standard mainland UK delivery on orders over £50*

 Wood Oil & Waxes

 Preserve the natural look of soft or hardwood flooring and wooden furniture with our high-quality wood oil and wood wax.
 We have a range of oils and waxes, from Rust-OleumOsmoSadolin and other leading brands, formulated to provide your wood with the protective barrier needed to withstand stains, heat, cracks, and harmful bacteria.
-Shop online with us and enjoy free next day delivery on all UK mainland orders over £50.
+Shop online with us and enjoy free standard delivery on orders over £50*.

 per page